nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd applicant in the HRConnect.
 * `find Betsy` followed by `delete 1` deletes the 1st applicant in the results of the `find` command.

-### Adding tags to interviewees: `/tag`
+### Adding tags to applicants: `/tag`

-Attaches specific tags to interviewees for easy filtering later
+Attaches specific tags to applicants for easy filtering later

 Format: `/tag <ApplicationID> <Tag>`